Coming of Age - Cover

 “I will.”

 She held on to his hand pushing thoughts of love and survival in every way she knew how.
-As the doctor placed the paddles on Aeden’s chest she let go.
-His body jumped on the table but got no rhythm.
+As the doctor placed the paddles on Aeden’s chest and yelled “Clear!”, she let go.
+His body convulsed from the shock, but his heart rhythm remained erratic on the monitor.
 Pavlina grabbed his hand again and held it up to her forehead, pushing all of her pent-up emotions, and then she felt a disorienting sensation rush through her body into his.

-Aeden’s heart returned to a normal sinus rhythm seconds before the doctor placed the paddles on his chest.
+Aeden’s heart monitor showed an improvement, but not enough.
+The doctor placed the paddles on his chest, yelled, “Clear!” once more and Aeden’s sinus rhythm improved to the point further intervention was not needed.
 The trauma team stood there in suspense waiting to see if it would hold and it did.
 The doctor looked at Pavlina.

 “We need blood, stat!
 I can’t believe he’s lasted this long without a transfusion.”